 Mortgage Payment Types

 There are many gurus out there that contend that real estate is a panacea where you cannot lose money.
 Although this is false, there are a number of advantages to investing in real estate.

 The first big advantage is that it is an extremely expensive product.
 Each sale you make generates more profit potential for this reason.

 In brief, real estate investing is worth exploring.
-The bulk of the worlds assets are in real estate.
+The bulk of the world's assets is in real estate.
 Common people everywhere own it and are giving it up in foreclosure, sickness, death, job transfers, divorce, or an inability to maintain it or pay tax on it.

 Although investing in real estate doesn't require an advanced degree, a basic understanding of business will go a long way to succeeding in such ventures.
 If one's looking for a "hobby", real estate investing should be at the bottom of the list.
-However, if you're ready to put a good faith effort into learning and doing investing, it will certainly pay off in the long run.
+However, if you're ready to put a good-faith effort into learning and investing, it will certainly pay off in the long run.